Sultana (grape): Etymology

+Before Thompson Seedless became dominant, Muscat of Alexandria was a primary raisin grape in California.

 Raisins

 In the US, most raisins, including those with the typical dark brown color, are made from the sultana grape, the Thompson Seedless.
 The term "sultana" refers to golden-colored dried grapes, which may also be called "golden raisins" (such as marketed by Sun-Maid, a California-based raisin grape growers' co-op and legacy brand).
-Any grape may be used to produce golden raisins, and any kind of golden raisins from any kind of grape may be marketed as "sultanas."
-Moreover, the golden color may come from a treatment with sulfur dioxide rather than traditional drying and preservation methods.
+Any color of grape may be used to produce golden raisins, and any kind of golden raisins from any kind of grape may be marketed as "sultanas".
+The golden raisin color comes from a treatment with sulfur dioxide rather than traditional drying and preservation methods.
 Most nonorganic sultana grapes in California and elsewhere are treated with the growth-inducing plant hormone gibberellin.
 In other grapes, gibberellin is released by the seeds.

 Other uses

-The sultana grape is also used to make white wine, in which use it is known for its "sweet blandness."
-It is referred to as a "three-way grape" because it is used as table grape, to make raisins and to make wine.
-In the United States, it is the base for wine generically called "chablis."
+The sultana grape is also used to make white wine, in which use it is known for its "sweet blandness".
+It is referred to as a "three-way grape" because it is used as a table grape, to make raisins and to make wine.
+In the United States, it is the base for wine generically called "chablis".
 This wine is named for the Chablis region of France, but it is not a true Chablis wine.
 In the EU, "Chablis" wine must be made from the Chardonnay grape produced in the region of the Yonne département.